rochiecuevas/Mission_Mars/README.md

 |current weather|url_twitter|html_twitter|soup_twitter|
 |Martian hemispheres|url_hemi|html_hemi|soup_hemi|

-The __second__ step in scraping was finding the HTML tags that contained the relevant data and isolating the conntent.
-Because each website has a unique design, finding this step was customised for each soup object. __NB:__ *The codes are indented because they are inside the function `scrape()`*.
+The __second__ step in scraping was finding the HTML tags that contained the relevant data and isolating the content.
+Because each website has a unique design, this step was customised for each soup object. __NB:__ *The codes are indented because they are inside the function `scrape()`*.

 ```python
 # News title and teaser